-To apply, students must provide the following information in no more than one, single-spaced page by April 15.
+To apply, students must provide the following information in no more than one, singlespaced page by April 15.
 Submit application to the Graduate Program Director Name(s) of non-core faculty with whom you would be interested in working.
 To learn more about faculty interests, please visit the department and lab webpages.
 It would be a good idea to read published works of the non-core faculty in whom you may be interested.

-- 1. A statement indicating why you would like to work with the non-core faculty identified. - 2.
-What you would hope to learn during your year as a half-time GA (content area expertise, specific critical thinking and/or research skills, professional growth and development)?
+1. A statement indicating why you would like to work with the non-core faculty identified.

+2. What you would hope to learn during your year as a half-time GA (content area expertise, specific critical thinking and/or research skills, professional growth and development)?

 Teaching: Upon award of the Master's degree, qualified graduate students may be eligible to fill teaching roles as adjunct faculty, which provide financial support to the student as well as vital services to the University.
-Students who hold a Master's degree at the time of enrollment into the Psy.D. program may also be eligible to fill teaching roles as adjunct faculty.
+Students who hold a Master's degree at the time of enrollment into the Psy.D. program may also be eligible to fill teaching roles as adjunct faculty following completion of one year in the Psy.D. program.
 The procedures for the WPU Psychology Department Adjunct Faculty Program for Psy.D.
 Students are detailed in WPU Psychology Department Adjunct

 Faculty Application Procedures (see APPENDIX X).
 Adjunct teaching provides up to six credits of tuition remission ONLY in the semester when teaching.
 Students also receive remuneration of approximately \$1400 per credit (please consult with Human Resources for current compensation per credit), not to exceed 8 credits per semester or session.
-There are a limited number of adjunct faculty positions in the Department of Psychology.
-Adjunct faculty assignment decisions are made by the Psy.D.
-Graduate Committee and Department of Psychology.
+For Psy.D. students serving as adjuncts, a faculty member will be required to provide supervision and will receive one credit in compensation.
+Consequently, for a 3-credit course, one credit of compensation will be provided to the faculty supervisor, and two credits will be provided to the Psy.D. student adjunct.
+If the course is team taught by multiple Psy.D. students, the credits will be divided accordingly.